 Reutte is located in the Austrian region of Tyrol and offers a natural park with activities both for summer and winter: bike tours, trails through the forest, snow sports and water activities in its lakes of crystalline mountains water (including fishing and scuba diving).

 From Füssen, you can get to Reutte by a 20-minute car ride or a 30-minute bus (line 74) from the Füssen Bahnhof (train station) to Reutte Bahnhof.
 The trip itself is already nice since you feel you are getting inside the Alps region with the mountains getting bigger on every turn you take.

 HOW TO GET TO THE REUTTENER SEILBAHNEN SKI RESORT?

-We got at the city center of Reutte around 9:45 a.m on a Saturday and we couldn’t find much information about which bus to take from the city center to the ski resort.
-The information center, located just a few meters from where the bus dropped us, would open only at 10 a.m so we decided to wait a bit to see if there was a bus we could catch to get to the ski resort.
+We got to the city center at around 9:45 a.m on a Saturday and we couldn’t find information about which bus to take from the city center to the ski resort.
+The information center, located just a few meters from where the bus dropped us, would open only at 10 a.m so we decided to wait a bit to see if there was a bus we could catch to get there.

 The staff advised us to take line 4268 but they were not really sure about the hours during weekends, which we found weird since the ski station is one of the main attractions of the city during winter.
-Therefore, we looked online for cab companies to ask about prices to get from the city center to the ski resort.
-It was 15 EUR, so we decided to allow us this little luxury!
+Therefore, we looked online for cab companies to get from the city center to the ski resort (the ride was around 15 EUR).

 THE REUTTENER SEILBAHNEN SKI RESORT